These butternut squash risotto arancini are filled with Greek feta cheese and Italian pancetta for the ultimate Mediterranean pleasure!

 - Pinch of salt

-- Transfer feta and pancetta into a bowl and mix well with a fork.
+Transfer the feta and the pancetta into a bowl and mix well with a fork.

-- Combine flour and a few tablespoons of the water in a medium bowl until a thick paste is formed.
+Combine the flour and a few tablespoons of the water in a medium bowl until a thick paste is formed.
 Add the rest of the water gradually, until you get a smooth slurry.

 - Wet your hands very lightly and take about 2 tablespoons risotto.

 Form a flat disk and put about half a tablespoon of filling in the center.
 Wrap the filling with the risotto and form a ball.